Alfresco/docs-alfresco/content-accelerator/latest/install/install-guide.md

 * `{Application Base URL}/share`
 * `{Application Base URL}/ocms`

 When installing a proxy please note that you are not limited to using apache or Nginx.
 These are just two common options which we cover example installs of below.
-As long as the above routes are proxied appropriately you can move onto http://"Install libraries and AMPs".
+As long as the above routes are proxied appropriately you can move onto `http://"Install libraries and AMPs"`.

 ### Example Proxy Install 1 - Apache HTTPD on Windows